msupply-foundation/omsupply-build-tools/README.md

 ## Starting image without data

-These are empty images that need to be initilised, thy can be found here(todo)
+These are empty images that need to be initilised, they can be found [here]([omsupply](https://hub.docker.com/repository/docker/msupplyfoundation/omsupply)

 You would need to pass through sync site credentials via env variables